 Price

 Camping has a sweet simplicity to it, and one of the great things about driving (or walking a short distance) to your campsite, is that you don’t need anything too special from your camping sleeping bag.
 Realistically, you can get a great sleeping bag for under $100.
-Spending extra brings features like a softer touch liner and shell fabrics and a lighter overall weight, which is worth it for some, but most campers will be happy with a tough nylon shell, a healthy dose of synthetic fill, and a cozy flannel interior.
-The Teton Sports Celsius, which can be found on Amazon for around $80, is a great example: It's plenty warm, comfortable, and tough enough to keep using year after year.
-At the other end of the spectrum are ultra-premium designs like The North Face One Bag ($350), which use down insulation and come with a host of features (but again, many campers will be perfectly happy saving toward the cheaper end).
+Spending extra brings features like softer liner and shell fabrics and a lighter overall weight, which is worth it for some, but most campers will be happy with a tough nylon shell, a healthy dose of synthetic fill, and a cozy flannel interior.
+The Teton Sports Celsius is a great example: It's plenty warm, comfortable, and tough enough to keep using year after year.
+At the other end of the spectrum are ultra-premium designs like the Sea to Summit Basecamp 15 ($399), which uses down insulation and comes with a host of features (but again, many campers will be perfectly happy saving toward the cheaper end).

 Camping sleeping bag (cozy)